Funded in part by the Stanley-UI Foundation Support Organization

 The Stanley Undergraduate Award for International Research is given annually to outstanding University of Iowa undergraduates for the pursuit of learning activities in international studies that are not available on the UI campus.
 The competition is open to all UI students; students need not be U.S. citizens to be eligible.

 Awards are made to students who have, in close consultation with faculty members, developed well-conceived, small-scale independent research or fieldwork projects on international topics, which require travel abroad.
-Students interested in combining Study Abroad programs with Stanley awards will need to read new 2013 guidelines regarding this procedure.
+Students interested in combining Study Abroad programs with Stanley awards will need to read specific guidelines regarding this procedure.
 Tuition and fees are not covered by Stanley Awards.

 Award stipends reimburse expenses up to the allotted award amount, between $1,000 and $3,000, depending on merit and on travel and living costs associated with the research project.
 Please note: the Stanley awards have recently changed from scholarship awards to travel reimbursement awards.
 Please see the application instructions for the description of allowable travel expenses according to UI policy.